quocbao238/Smart-Connect/README.md

 # Smart-Connect

+SmartConnect is an innovative solution that combines Altium, ESP8266, Pzem004T, Flutter app, and Firebase backend to create a smart home automation system.
+The system is designed to monitor and control electrical devices in the home, providing users with a convenient and efficient way to manage their power usage.

+The system consists of the ESP8266 microcontroller, Pzem004T power monitoring module, and Altium PCB design.
+The ESP8266 is used to connect the devices to the internet, while the Pzem004T monitors the power consumption of each device.
+The Altium PCB design ensures the system is reliable and secure.

+The Flutter app serves as the user interface, allowing users to view and control their devices remotely.
+The app is integrated with Firebase backend, providing secure cloud storage and real-time data synchronization.

 - My IoT Project Altium + ESP8266 + Pzem004T + Flutter APP with Firebase Backend
 - I have developed all by myself and I would be happy to share my design,source and APK for testing purposes.
 - If you have any copyright issues please contact us via email: baobondev@gmail.com